rfpludwick/vault-unsealer/README.md

 # vault-unsealer

-Application to automatically unseal HashiCorp Vault
+Application to automatically unseal HashiCorp Vault.
+Only intended for use in home labs.
+Designed only for one unseal key.